datapolitan/lede_algorithms/readme.md

 + You will understand the primary types of data science algorithms, including techniques of supervised and unsupervised machine learning
 + You will be practiced in implementing basic algorithms in Python
 + You will be able to meaningfully explain and critique the use and operation of algorithms as tools of public policy and business
++ You will understand how algorithms are applied in the newsroom

 ###Course Requirements
 <b>All students will be expected to have a laptop during both lectures and lab time.</b> Time will be set aside to help install, configure, and run the programs necessary for all assignments, projects, and exercises.
 Where possible, all programs will be free and open-source.
 All assigned work using services hosted online can be run using free accounts.